qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 * Field Filter;
 * Advanced filter (Expression);

 The first four are self explanatory, the two last are expression filters.
-Field Filter allow user to choose a column name in the list and add a simple form to the right of the dropdown list to filter with a *like* expression parameter.
+Field Filter allows user to choose a column name in the list and add a simple form to the right of the drop-down list to filter with a *like* expression parameter.
 This filter will create an expression filter as an :guilabel:`Advanced filter`.
 The last kind of filter will open an expression window, see :ref:`vector_expressions` for more information.

 Tab/form mode
 ...............

 By default the attribute window displays a table layout.
 In some case one should prefer to use a form layout to help edit some features more easily.

 You can switch to form layout by clicking in the bottom right, on |openForm|